My rating: 5 of 5 stars

 Urania, and fit audience find, though few.

 Are we fit?
-Probably not enough: do we know the languages he knew, the theology he read?
+Probably not enough: do we know the languages and the theology he knew?
 Some do, and I’ve met them, but I don’t.
 Yet he was a man, not a god, and susceptible to criticism.
 Dr. Johnson, a Tory and Anglican, had political and religious reasons to deplore Milton, to quote again from his Life of Milton:

 His political notions were those of an acrimonious and surly republican… He hated monarchs in the state and prelates in the church; for he hated all whom he was required to obey.
 It is to be suspected that his predominant desire was to destroy rather than establish, and that he felt not so much the love of liberty as repugnance to authority.